 Aisling Rusk, Director – PhD, BSc(Hons) Architecture, MArch, ARB, RIBA

-Katie Stringer, Architect – BSc(Hons) Architecture, MArch
+Katie Stringer, Architect – BSc(Hons) Architecture, MArch, ARB, RIBA

 Katie studied architecture in the city of Bath, completing her course after undertaking placement at Macgregor Smith Landscape Architecture, gaining valuable experience working on a major regeneration scheme in North London.
 Graduating in 2015, she moved to Bristol to work at Keep Architecture, working on rural masterplanning schemes for a year before moving back to her home city of Belfast.
 Katie completed her masters in architecture at Queens University (with first class honours), with a degree thesis focused on creating sensitive spaces that care for and respond to the health of the body and mind, with themes of sanctuary and tranquility explored through hand drawings and mixed-media pieces.
-Katie built on her experience whilst working at Consarc-Design Group, before being welcomed into Studio Idir in 2019, and in the Autumn of 2020, she successfully completed her Part 3 Certificate to become a qualified Architect!
+Katie built on her experience whilst working at Consarc-Design Group, before being welcomed into Studio Idir in 2019, and in the Autumn of 2020, she successfully completed her qualifications to become an architect.
 Katie continues to use her computer-aided graphic design skills, as well as her hand drawn and artistic skills on a variety of small projects for university societies, local businesses, and weddings.

 Graeme Goudy, Senior Architectural Technician

-Aisling Madden, Part II Assistant – BSc(Hons) Architecture, MArch
+Liam Walshe, Part II Assistant – BSc(Hons) Architecture, MArch